 ROSEN, A GLOBALLY RECOGNIZED FIRM, Encourages RYVYL Inc. f/k/a Greenbox POS Investors with Losses in Excess of $100K to Secure Counsel Before Important Deadline in Securities Class Action Initiated by the Firm – RVYL, GBOX

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Ryvyl Inc. f/k/a Greenbox POS (NASDAQ: RVYL, GBOX): (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company’s January 29, 2021 public offering (the “Offering”); and/or (ii) between January 29, 2021 and January 20, 2023, both dates inclusive (the “Class Period”), of the April 3, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Ryvyl Inc. f/k/a Greenbox POS RVYL GBOX))): (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's January 29, 2021 public offering (the "Offering"); and/or (ii) between January 29, 2021 and January 20, 2023, both dates inclusive (the "Class Period"), of the April 3, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Ryvyl securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.